Ramappa Temple: Structure

+The temple was constructed using locally available materials, including sandstones, granite and dolerite.
+Medium-grained pink sandstone of the Chelvai series was the primary building material for the main structure, while granite was used for columns, beams and ceiling slabs because of its load-bearing properties.
+Dolerites, an igneous rock, was utilized for carved architectural elements, including life-sized bracket figures, door jambs, and load-bearing pillars.
+Sand was used in the temple's "sandbox" foundation system, where it acted as a cushion to improve earthquake resistance and promote the uniform distribution of structural loads.

+The principal manufactured material used in the construction were lightweight porous bricks and iron dowels.
+The bricks were made from kaolinitic clay mixed with resinous gum from the karea trees, jute fiber and rice husks.
+When the bricks were treated with fire, the gum burned away leaving air pockets that reduced the density of the bricks to below that of water.
+These lightweight bricks were used in the construction of vimana to reduce the load on the stone roof.
+Iron dowels were employed to secure stone blocks and improve the structural stability of the temple.

 Some bricks of the Ramappa temple and Humayun's tomb were sent for examination to Dr. Habib Haman, Chief Chemist of Government Industrial Laboratory, Hyderabad, Dn.
 He has kindly reported as follows: 'The samples of floating bricks from Bidar are similar to those from Warangal as far as the method of manufacture is concerned.
 The material used to make the brick spongy was apparently saw-dust.
 The weight of the specimens is 1/3 to 1/4 of the ordinary bricks of the same size.
 The Bidar specimens show better quality as regards homogeneous mixing and uniform burning than their proto-types from Ramappa, as a result of which the porosity is well-maintained in the body of bricks from Bidar and they float well in water.

-There are two small Shiva shrines on either side of the main temple.
-The enormous Nandi within, facing the shrine of Shiva, remains in good condition.